IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Interception strategy: one defender against one attacker

-{If the attacker is risk-taking, i.e., it does not care about its own survival, and its main goal is to damage the protected area, then the best action the attacker can take is to aim to reach the protected area in minimum time without worrying how the defender is moving.} {Since the defender wants to intercept the attacker before the latter reaches the protected area, the time-optimal control by the attacker has the worst consequences for the defender.\footnote{This is in the sense that the time-optimal control action allows the attacker to hit the protected area as quickly as possible leaving shortest possible duration for the defender to capture the attacker.}} This time-optimal control action for the attacker starting at $\mathbf{x}_{a0}$ is calculated by solving: \bse \ese where $t_{a}^{int}$ is a free time that attacker requires to reach the protected area $\calP$.
-The defender also employs a time-optimal control action based on the time-optimal control that the attacker may take to reach the protected area.
-We call this a best-against-worst strategy and is obtained by solving the following time-optimal problem for the defenders starting at $\mathbf{x}_{d0}$. \bse \ese where $\mathbf{e}(t)=[e_x(t),e_y(t),e_{v_x}(t),e_{v_y}(t)]^T=\mathbf{x}_d(t)-\mathbf{x}_a(t)$, $t_{d}^{int}$ is the time when the defender captures the attacker {and $\bar{u}_d' = \bar{u}_d -\epsilon_d$ where $\epsilon_d$ ($\ll$ 1) is a very small, strictly positive, user-defined constant to ensure that the constraints satisfy the strict complementary slackness condition, and in turn ensure continuity of the solution to the quadratically-constrained quadratic program (QCQP) used for collision avoidance in multi-defender case discussed later in Subsection \ref{sec:collision_avoidance_control}}. {Note that we set $\rho_{d}^{int}$ and $\rho_{a}^{int}$ to be 0 in \eqref{eq:attackMinTimeProblem} and \eqref{eq:defendBest-against-worstMinTimeProblem} to be able to use the results from Section \ref{sec:timeOptimalControl}.}
+{In this work, we assume that an attacker is risk-taking, i.e., it does not care about its own survival, and its main goal is to damage the protected area as quickly as possible.
+Hence the attacker is assumed to apply time-optimal control calculated in \eqref{eq:attackMinTimeProblem} to reach boundary of the protected area as quickly as possible. } \bse \ese {where $t_{a}^{int}$ is the free time that the attacker requires to reach the protected area $\calP$ and $\varrho_p = \rho_p + \rho_{a}^{int}$, where $\rho_{a}^{int}>0$ is the capture radius of the attacker.} The defender also employs a time-optimal control action based on the time-optimal control that the attacker may take to reach the protected area. {The control strategy is obtained by solving the following time-optimal problem for the defenders starting at $\mathbf{x}_{d0}$.} \bse

+\ese where $\mathbf{e}(t)=[e_x(t),e_y(t),e_{v_x}(t),e_{v_y}(t)]^T=\mathbf{x}_d(t)-\mathbf{x}_a(t)$, \vishnu{$\mathbf{e}_{\mathbf{r}}(t) = [e_x(t), e_y(t)]^T$, and} $t_{d}^{int}$ is the time when the defender captures the attacker {and $\bar{u}_d' = \bar{u}_d -\epsilon_d$ where $\epsilon_d$ ($\ll$ 1) is a very small, strictly positive, user-defined constant to ensure that the constraints satisfy the strict complementary slackness condition, and in turn ensure continuity of the solution to the quadratically-constrained quadratic program (QCQP) used for collision avoidance in multi-defender case discussed later in Subsection \ref{sec:collision_avoidance_control}}. \vishnu{Note that we set $\rho_{d}^{int}$ to be 0 in Eq.~\eqref{eq:eq:defendBest-against-worstMinTimeProblem_constraint5} instead of a circle of radius $\rho_{d}^{int}$ (the interception radius), to ensure that the defender directly targets the attacker and maximizes its interception impact; in practice the capture is still considered successful when the defender reaches within $\rho_{d}^{int}$ distance of the attacker. }